Bans of women's association football: France

 In 1919, the French Football Federation formally declared that it would not admit women, but did not formally ban the sport.
 In response, the Fédération des sociétés féminines sportives de France (FSFSF), which had been formed in 1917, began to organise women's football competitions.
 The FSFSF continued to oversee women's football until 1933, when the French Football Federation formally instituted a ban on women's football.
 Some unofficial competitions would continue until 1941, when the fascist Vichy government made women's football illegal.
+The ban was also applied to all the territories of the French colonial empire.

-It would take until March 1970 for the French Football Federation to lift its ban on women's football.
+Following the end of World War II, the French Football Federation continued the ban, despite some attempts by women to re-establish the sport in the late 1940s and again in the mid-1960s.
+It would take until March 1970 for the Federation to lift its ban on women's football.
+When the ban was lifted, however, the Federation initially imposed a number of limits on the sport, including shorter match lengths and smaller balls.
+Mixed gender matches would remain banned.

 Germany

-West Germany
+Cold War

-In West Germany, the idea of organising women's football competitions surged after the country won the 1954 FIFA World Cup.
+In West Germany, the idea of organising women's football competitions surged after the men's national team won the 1954 FIFA World Cup.
 In response, the German Football Association (DFB) imposed a ban on women's football in 1955.
 To justify the ban, the DFB claimed that the roughness of the sport would damage women's fertility and health as well as representing an event inappropriate for public viewing, saying that "in the fight for the ball, female grace disappears, body and soul are inevitably damaged, and the public parading of the body is offensive and indecent."
 The ban was met with resistance, particularly following the advent of the West German student movement in the late-1960s, but attempts to organise matches were often broken up by police.
 The ban was lifted on 31 October 1970, as the DFB concluded that if it did not take control of and institutionalise the sport within the DFB then, there was a growing risk that it might never be able to.
 Following the end of the ban, the DFB initially imposed a number of restrictions on women's matches, including limiting the playing time to two 30-minute halves, only allowing matches to be organised during warm weather, disallowing the use of studs on football boots, and disallowing the display of sponsorships on football shirts.
 It would take until 1982 for the DFB to form West Germany women's national football team.

-East Germany

-In East Germany, the Deutscher Fußball-Verband der DDR did not impose a ban on women's football, however, early attempts to set up teams were met with obstruction from officials.
+Unlike the West German authorities, the Deutscher Fußball-Verband der DDR did not impose a ban on women's football in East Germany, however, early attempts to set up teams were met with obstruction from officials.
 In 1969, the Socialist Unity Party of Germany decreed that only men's football was eligible for funding as an elite sport.
 The East Germany women's national football team would only ever play a single match, in May 1990.